azpy1298/terraform/Handling updates /readme.md

 Diff will be displayed,

-When changes to need to reflect in config file
+When changes to need to reflect in config file:
   ( + )  field removed in portal:
 		can be removed in config file > no need to run apply because changes has been reverted, state file remains the same Can be added in portal > go to portal add the field > run tf plan should be ok